-Hello friends!
-Here is a simple soup made with lentils and spinach that is so light and comforting, it makes a perfect meal to come home to.
-A healthy soup you can have all week long is made with fresh vegetables, some vegetable stock, dried lentils and fresh baby spinach.
+Lentil Spinach Soup ~ Hello friends!
+Here is a simple soup loaded with lentils and spinach that is so light and comforting, it makes a perfect meal to come home to.
+A healthy soup you can have all week long is made with a few fresh vegetables, some vegetable stock, dried lentils and fresh baby spinach.

 So easy!
 Lentils cook up very quickly, they practically cook by themselves the longer they sit on the stove.
-Both lentils and spinach are low in calories, but extremely high in nutrition.
+Both lentils, spinach and carrots are low in calories, but extremely high in nutrition.

 Lentils are a good source of potassium, calcium, zinc, niacin and vitamin K, and are particularly rich in dietary fiber, while spinach is packed with vital nutrients such as iron and beta-carotene.
-They are considered to be among the "power-foods" these days.
-It is double delicious and double good for everyone!
+They are considered to be among the “power-foods” these days.
+And, adding in some carrots, celery, onions and garlic doesn’t hurt either.

 Here’s a kitchen tip: If you are cooking this soup early in the day, simmer the lentils for only 15 minutes.
 Then turn off the heat, and leave it covered while it sits on the stove.
 When you are ready to reheat the soup before dinner, and while reheating, add the spinach for the very last few minutes before serving.